Please note that Tapas no longer supports Internet Explorer.

 A hill – it simply rose.
 And kept rising.
 Firs atop swayed, snapped and slid to the ground like crumbs off a table.

 I’ve been outside incomparably more than an average person.
 I’ve seen some incomprehensible abominations.
 Yet mere presence of this monumental creature made me freeze up and surrender life.
 I could barely even call it an animal.
 This looming mountain could change landscape by simply rolling over.
 There was not a single thing I could do to prevent its advance.
-Every single cell of my body understood the fact and resigned to that fate.
+Every single cell of my body understood the fact, and resigned to that fate.

-Even recollection made me shudder.
+Even remembering made me shudder.

 As if having flashbacks too, my new arm started acting up again.
 It just let go.
 I almost plunged down.